Open Source | MIT Licensed

 Analyze and debug your tile-based DSL kernels

-Note: Triton is best supported today; Amazon NKI DSL support is in active development.
+Note: Triton is the default DSL frontend; Amazon NKI support is optional and in active development.

 Install